cfhirsch/adventofcode2024/README.md

 **Dec 7:**

 Part 1: Relatively straightforward if a little tedious.
 The hardest part was coming up with a way to iterate over all possible operand lists of length n.

+Part 2: It was easy to extend my solution for part one to handle new operator.
+However, it takes about 9 seconds for my code to solve this part, which is a tad slower than I would like.